taddison/personal-site/content/blog/2018/03/partitioned-clustered-columnstores-mind-your-deltastores/index.md

 and t.InsertDateTime>= cast(getutcdate() - 1 as datetime2(3));
 ```

-> Partition elimination won't work if your data types are more precise than the column you're partitiong on.
+> Partition elimination won't work if your data types are more precise than the column you're partitioning on.
 In our case using `getutcdate()` would have been converted to datetime2(7), more precise than our `InsertDateTime` column which is `datetime2(3)`, resulting in a full table scan [ouch].
 Segment elimination has no such qualms about data type precision!

 ```
 Table 'Telemetry'.
 Scan count 101, logical reads 1548578, physical reads 0, read-ahead reads 1363208, lob logical reads 0, lob physical reads 0, lob read-ahead reads 0.